Respiratory Repercussions in Pugs and French Bulldogs with Brachycephalic Obstructive Airway Syndrome

 Objectives:

-Brachycephalic Obstructive Airway Syndrome (BOAS) involves partial obstruction of the upper airways due to conformational changes.
-Similar to obstructive sleep apnea syndrome in humans, intermittent hypoxia leads to various systemic consequences, such as impaired oxygenation and alveolar microinjuries, which can trigger interstitial lung disease and pulmonary fibrosis.
+Brachycephalic obstructive airway syndrome (BOAS) involves partial obstruction of the upper airways due to conformational changes.
+Similar to obstructive sleep apnoea syndrome in humans, the intermittent hypoxia in BOAS leads to various systemic consequences, such as impaired oxygenation and alveolar microinjuries, which can trigger interstitial lung disease and pulmonary fibrosis.
 This study aimed to assess the effects of BOAS on the respiratory system in affected dogs.

 Methods:

-A prospective observational study was conducted, including fifty-two brachycephalic dogs clinically classified by BOAS grades using validated exercise tests, along with fifteen beagles serving as mesocephalic controls.
-Arterial blood gas analysis, pulmonary B-mode ultrasonography, and Acoustic Radiation Force Impulse (ARFI) elastography of the pleuropulmonary surface were performed.
-Statistical significance was set at p<0.05.
+A prospective observational study including 52 brachycephalic dogs clinically classified by BOAS grades was conducted using validated exercise tests, along with 15 beagles serving as mesocephalic controls.
+Arterial blood gas analysis, pulmonary B-mode ultrasonography, and acoustic radiation force impulse (ARFI) elastography of the pleuropulmonary surface were performed.
+Statistical significance was set at

 Results: